MicrosoftDocs/win32/desktop-src/Msi/record-isnull.md

-﻿---
+---
-Description: 'The IsNull property of the Record object is a read-only property that returns True if the indicated field is Null and False if the field contains data.' ms.assetid: 'f36240fa-d4a2-461f-a404-ba867b5f2950'
+Description: The IsNull property of the Record object is a read-only property that returns True if the indicated field is Null and False if the field contains data. ms.assetid: f36240fa-d4a2-461f-a404-ba867b5f2950
-title: 'Record.IsNull property'
+title: Record.IsNull property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Record.IsNull property